Ramsey Theory and Bounding in Arithmetic: Conclusion

 \section{Conclusion}

-Perhaps we should always be asking when can we extract an Weihrauch reduction or similar reduction from a proof in $\mathcal{N}$ comparing two problems.
-There has been some recent work in this direction by Jeff Hirst and his students, see Davis, Hirst, Keohulian, Miller, and Ross \cite{MR5000368}.
+Perhaps we should always be asking when we can extract a Weihrauch reduction or similar reduction from a proof in $\mathcal{N}$ comparing two problems.
+There has been some recent work in this direction by Jeff Hirst and his students; see Davis, Hirst, Keohulian, Miller, and Ross \cite{MR5000368}.